 Not only can your water pump be used to power and supply your filtration system but it can be used to push water into other devices that you’ve added to your tank.
-Devices such as wave makers and UV sterilizing equipment all benefit from a water pump because of the currents it creates.
+Devices such as wave makers and UV sterilizing equipment all benefit from one of these because of the currents it creates.

-As you can see, water pumps are an important feature in a fish tank and they are required to not only keep the tank clean but also to push water into other devices.
-The main issue with a good water pump is that they are noisy.
-If you happen to have the tank in your bedroom at night you are going to be want to have a quieter tank so that you can sleep.
-Unfortunately, you cannot just go ahead and get rid of it.
-You will need it for filtration as well as water changes, otherwise you will have a filthy tank and some dead fish.
+As you can see, they are an important feature in a fish tank and they are required to not only keep the tank clean but also to push water into other devices.
+The main issue with a good product is that they are noisy.
+If you happen to have the tank in your bedroom at night you are going to be want to have a quieter pump so that you can sleep.

 What Size Should You Get?

 It is important to understand the size of your tank in comparison to the water pump that you should buy.
-All water pumps are different and you need to make sure that the water pump you purchase can handle the amount of water that your tank holds.
+All products are different and you need to make sure that the one you purchase can handle the amount of water that your tank holds.
 The bigger the tank the more water the pump will have to push.

-When looking at the water pumps, look towards the gph because this will tell you how much water the machine can push in an hour.
-You need to find a water pump that can pump 4 times the amount of water your tank can hold.
-So if you have a 50-gallon tank you need a water pump that can push 200 gph.
+When looking at the different models, look towards the gph because this will tell you how much water the machine can push in an hour.
+You need to find a model that can pump 4 times the amount of water your tank can hold.
+So if you have a 50-gallon tank you need a pump that can push 200 gph.
 It is for this reason why the above reviews focus solely on gph and noise.

 Other considerations include the size of the fish you’re having and the environment of your tank.
 If you have lot plants you may want to reconsider a fast pushing pump because you may kill them.

-When it comes to placing your water pump you have two choices, you can either have a submersible water pump or an in-line water pump.
-Both have the same affect but they are simply placed in different areas of the tank.
+When it comes to placing your aquarium water pump you have two choices, you can either have a submersible water pump or an in-line water pump.
+Both have the same effect but they are simply placed in different areas of the tank.